-In 1987 Jan Lindeman (pathologist, † 2014) founded the Historical Microscopy Foundation.
-The objective of the foundation is to collect, describe and preserve light microscopical and related techniques for medical and biological examination.
+In 1987, Jan Lindeman (pathologist, † 2014) established the Historical Microscopy Foundation.
+The objective of the Foundation is to collect, describe and preserve light microscopes and the techniques used for medical and biological work.

-At this moment the foundation owns more than 150 microscopes.
-The collection exposes the mechanical and optical development of the microscope from the late seventeenth century till the end of the twentieth century.
-Two of the top items of the collection are the English Marshall microscope and the Dutch microscope of the Van Musschenbroek family of Leiden.
-The collection includes a range of 19th-century English, French and German nineteenth century microscopes are included in the collection.
-The twentieth century is represented by microscopes made by the German companies Zeiss and Leitz as well as Caroline Bleeker’s Dutch Nedoptifa company.
+The Foundation currently owns more than 220 microscopes which illustrate the mechanical and optical development of the microscope from the late 17th century until the end of the 20th century.
+Two of the most important microscopes in the collection are the English Marshall microscope and the Dutch microscope made by the Van Musschenbroek family of Leiden.
+The collection includes a range of 19th-century English, French and German microscopes.
+The 20th century is represented by microscopes made by the German companies Zeiss and Leitz as well as Caroline Bleeker’s Dutch Nedoptifa company.